preetpatel1616/Google-Clone/README.md

 # Google-Clone

-Tech: ReactJS, React Router, Context API, Firebase, Material UI
+### About

-My attempt at cloning Google's Home and Search page.
+- My attempt at cloning Google's Home and Search page.
-Willing to add more pages in the future.
+- Willing to add more pages in the future.

-Details:
+### Tech
+-ReactJS
+- React Router
+- Context API
+- Firebase
+- Material UI

+### Details
 1. Used Context API to manage state and its flow.
 2. Material UI for Google icons and basic styling.
 3. React Router for routing purposes